Moving to Sugar Land: 7 Reasons to Love Living in Sugar Land TX

 The cost of living index for Sugar Land is 114.6, or 14.6% higher than the national average.
 However, goods and services cost approximately 1% lower than the nation's average.
 For example, personal care items and entertainment are more affordable than in other communities.
 Grocery items and gas are also lower.

-The median price of homes for sale in Sugar Land is $412,000, and the area has seen an upward trend in recent years.
-Those looking to build a new construction home in Sugar Land have access to many home builders in the area.
-Sugar Land also offers many gated community homes for sale, with prices typically ranging from the mid-$700,000s and exceeding $1 million.
+The median price of homes for sale in Sugar Land is typically in the low to mid-$500s, and the area has seen an increasing home values.
+Those looking to build a new construction home in Sugar Land have access to many home builders in the area, and buying Sugar Land real estate is a solid investment choice.
+Sugar Land also offers many gated community homes for sale, with prices typically ranging from the mid-$700s to exceeding $1 million.

 Renting an apartment in Sugar Land has an average cost of approximately $1,550.
-Compared to other large cities in Texas, Sugar Land's rental costs are high.
+Compared to other large cities in Texas, Sugar Land's rental costs could be considered somewhat high.

 More information about cost of living in Sugar Land: